Thomas Brooks (Labour politician): Spiritualism

 Brooks' most pressing issue was that of Spiritualism, as he was an ardent spiritualist himself.
 He led delegations from the Spiritualists' National Union to the Home Secretary over what spiritualists believed was heavy-handed policing, and in 1943 obtained a concession that action would only be taken in the most extreme cases of misrepresentation.
 However, after the prosecution of medium Helen Duncan in 1944, the Spiritualists decided to campaign for a change in the law.

-With Private Member's Bills having been suspended during the Second World War and for some years afterwards, it was not until 1950 that an opportunity emerged.
-Brooks' friend Walter Monslow won a spot in the annual ballot for Bills, and Brooks persuaded him to introduce a Bill to repeal the Witchcraft Act 1735 and replace it with an Act criminalising deliberate deception.
-With Brooks' guidance, the Fraudulent Mediums Act 1951 was passed unanimously.
+With private member's bills having been suspended during the Second World War and for some years afterwards, it was not until 1950 that an opportunity emerged.
+Brooks' friend Walter Monslow won a spot in the annual ballot for bills, and Brooks persuaded him to introduce a bill to repeal the Witchcraft Act 1735 (9 Geo.
+2 c.
+5) and replace it with an act criminalising deliberate deception.
+With Brooks' guidance, the Fraudulent Mediums Act 1951 (14 & 15 Geo.
+6. c.
+33) was passed unanimously.

 Brooks retired from Parliament at the 1951 general election.